augustofagioli/Drupal8CLUP/README.md

- * Download the update.sh script
+ * download the update.sh script
  * read the script
  * execute the script